 Jenkins should allow dev jobs to specify whether they want

 (Perhaps?)
 Jenkins' "test when master changes" job should run with

 #8 Updated by Nico César almost 3 years ago

 the change LGTM, and can be merged.

 About the the implementation in Jenkins.
 IMHO the --short should only be triggered manually (i.e. with a parameter of the build) to have a run on the jenkins box and share results quickly.
 But: even if the test pass it should not upload packages to our repos. which today the job arvados-api-server has a lot of downstream jobs that will end up doing so.
 One good starting point is to use developer-test-job that will allow this flag to be part of the parameters for quick developer turnaround cycle

-#10 Updated by Brett Smith over 2 years ago
+#10 Updated by Brett Smith almost 3 years ago